Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Source: MailTester

 After you’ve sent a message to this generated email, get back to MailTester.com and click on the “Check your score” button.
-The program will analyze your newsletter and show the detailed report with a total score.
+The program will analyze your newsletter and show a detailed report with a total score.

 Mail Tester Score